-\textbf{Iterative dataset update.} Our curriculum-based Iterative Dataset Update (IDU), detailed in Algorithm~\ref{alg:3dgs_refinement}, optimizes the 3DGS over $N_e$ episodes.
-In each episode, we render curriculum-guided views and refine them using FlowEdit~\citep{kulikov2024flowedit} with specified prompts and strengths to generate a new training set.
-As the curriculum descends to lower altitudes, rendering quality steadily improves, particularly in previously occluded regions.
-We provide detailed parameters in \Cref{sup:imple}.
+Our curriculum-based Iterative Dataset Update (IDU), detailed in Algorithm~\ref{alg:3dgs_refinement}, optimizes the 3DGS over $N_e$ episodes.
+In each episode, we render curriculum-guided views and refine them using FlowEdit~\cite{kulikov2024flowedit} with specified prompts and strengths to generate a new training set.
+As the curriculum descends to lower altitudes, rendering quality steadily improves, particularly in previously occluded regions, as illustrated in \Cref{fig:progressive_refinement}.
+We provide detailed parameters in the Supplementary.